 Each separate HVAC distribution system should be specified as a Systems/HVAC/HVACDistribution.
 There should be at most one heating system and one cooling system attached to a distribution system.
 See the sections on Heating Systems, Cooling Systems, and Heat Pumps for information on which DistributionSystemType is allowed for which HVAC system.
-Also, note that some HVAC systems are not allowed to be attached to a distribution system.
+Also, note that some HVAC systems (e.g., room air conditioners) are not allowed to be attached to a distribution system.